CULTPLEX presents: STAB 2025

 Book now

 Nobody does Halloween quite like CULTPLEX.
-Sure as the leaves falling from the trees, the Manchester cinema have lined up their annual mega season of scary movies for all of you super creeps out there.
+Sure as the leaves falling from the trees, the Manchester cinema has lined up their annual mega season of scary movies for all of you super creeps out there.
 STAB is scheduled to run the whole of October, starting with 1974’s locally-shot The Living Dead at the Manchester Morgue (Wed 1 Oct) and culminating in a Halloween night double bill featuring Oscar nominee The Substance and the classic 1985 zombie flick Day of the Dead on Friday 31 October.

 In between there’s a whole load of blood, guts, fangs and killer dolls, as CULTPLEX rolls out what they reckon is the north’s biggest season of horror movies.
 Featuring live scores, special guests, collaborations and marathon screenings, there’s something here for everybody from the hardened horror connoisseur to the scaredy cat looking for something a little seasonally spooky this October.